Rugged & Simple – Lifted 1986 Chevy K5 Blazer

 As far as the exterior goes, you can notice the new euro headlights with 6k led bulbs, 32-inch LED light bar on the bumper, and XJ pillar pod mount brackets with LED spot pods.
 Baja style light rack includes 6 Anzo HID lights with 4 spots in middle and 2 floods on the sides.

-On the top Thomas got a Con-ferr roof rack with 2 flood spot combo LED pods to light up the cargo area.
+On the top Thomas got a Con-ferr roof rack with 2 flood spot combo LED pods to light up the cargo area to assist his overland-style adventures.
 6×8 awning is mounted to the roof rack along with a Hi-lift jack, two recovery Trac boards, and a shovel.

 Among other mods on this truck are 12 bolt rear end with Detroit locker and 4.56 gears (front and back), billet pinion yok, custom double Cardan driveshaft with 1-ton U-joints and slip yok, 700R4 transmission with b&m shift kit, Np208 transfer case, and warn manual locking hubs.